canonical/operator/docs/howto/write-scenario-tests-for-a-charm.md

 (write-scenario-tests-for-a-charm)=
 # How to write unit tests for a charm

-First of all, install the testing framework.
-To do this in a virtual environment while you are developing, you can do this with `pip` or any other package manager; for example:
+First of all, install the Ops testing framework.
+To do this in a virtual environment while you are developing, use `pip` or another package manager.
+For example:

 ```
 pip install ops[testing]